cityofaustin/Residential-Permitting/_projects/shed.md

 ### What is the review process?

-#### 1. A set of reviewers will take about 15 business days to look through your application and either approve it or attach comments in a Master Comment Report
+#### 1. Approval or Comments

-Reviewers will be checking your plans for compliance against both the [IRC (International Residential Code)](https://www.iccsafe.org/codes-tech-support/codes/2015-i-codes/irc/) and the [LDC (Land Development Code)](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=TIT25LADE).
+A set of reviewers will be looking through your application and checking your plans for compliance against both the [IRC (International Residential Code)](https://www.iccsafe.org/codes-tech-support/codes/2015-i-codes/irc/) and the [LDC (Land Development Code)](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=TIT25LADE).
+They will either approve your application or attach comments in a Master Comment Report.
+This process takes about 15 business days.

 You can check the status of your permit application on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/login?reset=true&amp;t_loginAgain=1).
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.